-Code example 53: Search action script for tickets
+Code example 44: Search action script for tickets

 - For a detailed explanation about how to write scripts for the ConSol CM Action Framework, please read section Scripts for the Action Framework. - 2.
 Define the Search Action in the navigation item Search Actions, navigation group Tickets.
 During this step, the execution script is assigned to the search action.
 A condition script might also be assigned, but this is optional.
-You can add the localized term for the Ticket Action using the Localize button.
-For a detailed explanation of the localization mechanism, please refer to section Localization of Objects in General, Type 1.

-Figure 370: ConSol CM Admin Tool - Defining a new ticket search action
+Figure 282: ConSol CM Admin Tool - Defining a new ticket search action